 Stamp duty is a tax on documents and most peoples experience with stamp duty will be in relation to property purchase which gives rise to the notion that stamp duty is applied to property.
-But it is actually a tax on the instrument which witnesses the property transaction and you will also see stamp duty applied to other instruments (legal documents) such as shares in companies.

 The Stamp Duties Consolidation act 1999 governs this whole area and in that legislation there is a Schedule 1 which sets out the heads of charge for stamp duty which stipulates that the stamp duty on a conveyance or transfer of property will range from 0% to 9%.
 Each year the government in the Finance Act may change the rate of duty in various heads of charge but the duty will be calculated on an “ad valorem” (for value) rate.

 Generally stamp duty will be payable if the document/instrument is executed in Ireland or if the transaction relates to property in the State.
 You used to have 30 days within which to stamp your document/instrument with the Revenue Commissioners; this is now 44 days and you can do the stamping online with the new online stamping service provided by the Revenue Commissioners called eStamping with the purchaser being the liable person for the duty.
-However if it is a voluntary transfer, such as a gift, both parties will be jointly and severally liable.

 Residential Stamp Duty Rates